informalsystems/atomkraft/docs/src/01adr-principles-architecture.md

 ![Atomkraft high-level architecture](atomkraft-high-level-arch.svg)

-Below we specify only the outcomes for successful command execution.
-Upon unsuccessful command execution, the error should be reported to the user, and no remnants (e.g. zombie processes, or additional files beyond requested) should remain.

 ## Workflow with users

 Initially we plan to target two main user categories: security auditors and cosmos developers.
 They both share the correctness concern for a particular codebase (a Cosmos project), but from slightly different perspectives: